Farm Credit Administration.

 d.
 Nominating Committee Duties [Redesignated § 611.325(d)]

 We received 44 comments, including one from the FCC and letters from multiple members of individual associations, on clarifying that nominating committees may not be used for other institution business.
 The FCC and many other commenters agreed that nominating committee duties should be limited to the business of the nominating committee, but strongly objected to preventing the nominating committee from identifying candidates for the following year's nominating committee.
 These commenters asked to use the current nominating committee as a vehicle for identifying members for the following year.
 Several commenters said that often nominating committee members come across future potential committee members in the search for director candidates.
 A few commenters questioned who would perform the task of finding new committee members if the sitting nominating committee were prevented from doing so.
 These commenters expressed potential conflicts with other FCA regulations if management has to step in and perform the task.
 One association commented that the Act does not prohibit using the nominating committee for other duties.
 Still others commented that allowing other types of committees to identify potential future nominating committee members does not support cooperative principles nor is it cost-effective.
-One commenter suggested FCA regulate terms, providing for nominating committee term limits to prevent self-perpetuation, while others suggested institutions use their nominating committee policies to control self-perpetuation matters.
+One commenter suggested FCA regulate Start Printed Page 18735terms, providing for nominating committee term limits to prevent self-perpetuation, while others suggested institutions use their nominating committee policies to control self-perpetuation matters.
 One commenter suggested the listed duties in the rule be the minimum, not the only, duties the committee may perform.
 Another stated that the existing rule is sufficient and needs no change.

 We agree with commenters that nominating committees are well suited to aid in the identification of candidates for the next nominating committee, and we are amending the rule to reflect that it is permissible.
 We do not, however, believe that the nominating committee should perform other duties.
 We believe that having other duties diverts the nominating committee from its significant role in the director election process.
 Further, a nominating committee may not be given the task of verifying the eligibility or credentials of a floor nominee.